t1wheeler/user-activity-tracker/README.md

     activity-manager will now be included in your SCHEMAS list
 ```

+## Clone or Download project form GitHub ##
+Import project into your IDE.
+Some IDE's require you select "Import existing project"
+or "Import existing MAVEN project".

 ## Build and Run ##
+Run the project from you IDE or enter the below commands from the commandLine.
 ```
     mvn clean install
     mvn spring-boot:run